2014 Year in Review

 “An outpouring of philanthropy created a new support system for our veterans and their families.” — Chris Miller, outreach coordinator at Road Home Program and a Marine who served in Iraq

-Each day, Army veteran Juan Sanchez faces post-traumatic stress disorder.
-For him and the more than one-third of returning veterans who live with PTSD or traumatic brain injury, the stresses of daily life become their enemy.
-Now, Rush and a host of motivated donors have given veterans like Sanchez a safe place that they and their families can turn to for assistance and understanding.
+Each day, one-third of returning veterans live with PTSD or traumatic brain injury.
+For them, the stresses of daily life become their enemy.
+Now, Rush and a host of motivated donors have given these veterans a safe place that they and their families can turn to for assistance and understanding.

 The Road Home Program: The Center for Veterans and Their Families at Rush opened in 2014 with a staff of doctors, outreach coordinators, licensed clinical social workers and professional counselors.
 Together, they address the full range of challenges for veterans suffering from trauma-induced disorders and injuries, as well as the unique needs of veterans’ family members.
 Many staff members are veterans themselves, building a deep and trusting connection.
 Road Home can also serve military who experienced sexual trauma or those suffering from moral injuries, among other struggles.
 Early funding from Welcome Back Veterans, an initiative of the Robert R. McCormick Foundation and Major League Baseball; the Crown Family; the Michael Reese Health Trust; Bank of America; and other donors has laid the groundwork for these new services.
 With additional support, the program will continue to grow and expand to help veterans and families lead healthy, happy and productive lives.

 You’d think that coming home would be the easy part.
 But transitioning from military to civilian life is often a challenge.
 The Road Home Program helps veterans and their families understand, heal and cope with the invisible wounds of war.